ic3w0lf22/Roblox-Account-Manager/RBX Alt Manager/Nexus/NexusDocs.md

 ## Unmute
 ### Unmute the client's game

-## Performance
+## Performance \<Target FPS\>
 ### Enables performance mode for the client reducing CPU usage by 70-95%.
-Sets the FPS cap to 6 if FPS unlocker is enabled, the graphics level to 1 and disables rendering when the roblox window is not in focus.
+Sets the FPS cap to 6 (or Target FPS) if FPS unlocker is enabled, the graphics level to 1 and disables rendering when the roblox window is not in focus.